🧡 Skip to main content🔍 Skip to search

 Treat error levels greater than 0 as error

 Let us first go to the Advanced tab.
-Successful ping will return error level 0 as indication of its success.
+A successful ping will return an error level 0 as an indication of its success.
 All other error level values that exceed 0 are treated as warnings by default.
-We need to change settings to treat error levels greater than 0 as error.
-The difference between warnings and errors is that warnings are merely reported in Automation Workshop logs, while errors allow user to specify additional Task management procedures in the On Error tab.
+We need to change the settings to treat error levels greater than 0 as an error.
+The difference between warnings and errors is that warnings are merely reported in the Automation Workshop logs, while errors allow the user to specify additional Task management procedures in the On Error tab.

 Continue with: Change Current Folder: C:\PING